 The verse is found in Deut.
 32:30 and reads like this,

 “How could one man pursue a thousand, or two put ten thousand to flight, unless their Rock had sold them, unless the LORD had given them up?”

 In chapter 32, God is pronouncing judgment on Israel for their pursuit and worship of other gods.
-Israel at this time was greater in number than the Roman Empire and yet, God placed Israel into the hands of their enemies and one was able to pursue a thousand and two ten thousand.
+Israel at this time was greater in number than their enemies and yet, God placed Israel into the hands of their enemies and one was able to pursue a thousand and two ten thousand.